-Our net interest margin decreased from previous years primarily due to the transfer to nonaccrual of two loan complexes.
+The rates the Association charges on loans indexed to variable rates decreased in the third and fourth quarters of 2019 consistent with the decrease in our variable cost of funds.
+Our net interest margin decreased from previous years primarily due to loan transfers to nonaccrual.
 This was partially offset by an increase in the Association's earnings from capital.
 Our loan portfolio continues to be well diversified in Variable, Indexed Rate, and Fixed rate loan products.